Dor12k/Computer-Vision-OpenCV/README.md

-# OpenCV: Real-time Processing with Webcam in python
+# Two project in OpenCV: Real-time Processing with Webcam in python

 ## First Game